 5. Provide recycling education

-Deliver standardized recycling education at least once a year to residents, employees and contractors who manage waste.
-Provide education to new residents, staff and contractors within 30 days of move-in or hire and within 30 days of a substantial change to the waste and recycling program.
-Education must cover what and how to recycle in accordance with requirements listed on Dakota County’s website.
+Deliver standardized recycling education at least once a year to residents, employees, and contractors who manage waste.
+Provide education to new residents, staff, and contractors within 30 days of move-in or hire and within 30 days of a substantial change to the waste and recycling program.
+Education must cover what and how to recycle in accordance with the requirements listed on Dakota County’s website.

-Free resources are available to help set up or improve recycling collection in multifamily properties.
+Free resources are available to help set up or improve recycling collections in multifamily properties.
 Contact Dakota Valley Recycling at 952-895-4559.